Undergraduate: University of Oklahoma, 2011

 Do not be afraid to try new things, including new courses in your undergraduate work — if it appeals to you, try it!
 Do not be afraid to ask questions even when you think you are certain of the answer.
 Do not focus on how to pay for medical school because the funding will be there, in one form or another.
 Finally, once you are accepted into a program you need to relax a little.
 Yes, you should continue to work hard in your final courses, but you should also enjoy yourself and reward yourself for all the effort you put into the entire process.
 Oh, and of course you need to not forget to thank the people in your life that helped you reach your goal of getting accepted.

-Be nice to people.
-ALL people, that is.
+Be nice to people — all people.
 People may not remember your honors or awards, but they will never forget how you treated them.
 A person will be more willing to help you if you are nice to them as well.
 Some of the best connections and experiences will happen solely because you were kind to someone, not because you were the smartest or best dressed.